top of page

 But for "soft" stools, there "usually" is not a danger to the puppy requiring a vet trip.
 If you had soft stools, would you go to the doctor?
 If a puppy has "soft" stools, with a consistency like pudding, as long as the puppy is drinking fluids to prevent dehydration, the concern is much, much less.

-Remember, I am not a vet and don't recommend anything.
-These are just things we've tried or heard of.
+Remember, I am not a vet.
 These ideas might not fix the problem if the cause is a protozoa, but they can help control diarrhea in general:

-• Plain or vanilla yogurt (with cultures).
+• Plain or vanilla yogurt (with active cultures).
 Can mix with a little cottage cheese.
+The probiotic in the yogurt can help the intestinal lining properly absorb food.

 • Canned pumpkin is my personal favorite though.